If you are affected by anything you read here, you can talk to us.

-Sexual abuse of a child by an adult - or sometimes by an older child - is an abuse of power and of trust.
+Sexual abuse of a child by an adult or an older child is an abuse of power and of trust.

 It's quite common for adult survivors of childhood sexual abuse to experience a range of health and other difficulties.
 For example, survivors often go through:

 - Recurrent depression or anxiety, panic attacks, phobias and/or flashbacks.

 - Feelings of anger, shame and/or worthlessness.